Flow induced by the rotation of two circular cylinders in a viscous fluid: Part I: counter-rotating cylinders

 The scaled pressure as a function of $Y= y/\sqrt{\varepsilon}$ is shown in figure \ref{lubrication_plots}(a).
-The singular behaviour $p(y)\sim -4\,y^{-3}$ when $\varepsilon=0$ is unphysical, and indicates that in practice some deformation of the cylinders must occur if they are brought into contact while rotating, a phenomenon first recognised by \cite{H82}.
-The singularity in pressure could presumably be resolved by taking such deformation into account.
+The singular behaviour $p(y)\sim -4\,y^{-3}$ when $\varepsilon=0$ is unphysical, and indicates that in practice some deformation of the cylinders must occur if they are brought into contact while rotating, a phenomenon first recognised by Hertz (1882) \cite{H82}; moreover, the liquid will cavitate where $p(y)+p_{0}$ falls below the vapour pressure in the region $\{y>0, y\ll 1\}$.
+The singularity in pressure could presumably be resolved by taking such effects into account.
 This resolution problem lies outside the scope of the present treatment, and will be ignored in what follows.